How to install Python with pyenv runtime version manager

 Installing pyenv with Homebrew

 First, ensure that you have Homebrew installed in your system.
 Homebrew is a package manager for Mac OS.
-So if you want to learn more details about it, visit my blog below.
+So if you want to learn more details about it, visit my post.

 Run the following commands in your terminal.
 But, just copy commands without $ sign.